tektoncd/community/teps/0060-remote-resource-resolution.md

 ### Implementation

-The project is placed into either `ResourceRequest` mode or `ClusterInterceptor` mode using an environment variable in the controller deployment.
+The project is placed into either `ResolutionRequest` mode or `ClusterInterceptor` mode using an environment variable in the controller deployment.